 Langhorne is a very small borough located in the state of Pennsylvania.
 With a population of 1,599 people and five constituent neighborhoods, Langhorne is the 660th largest community in Pennsylvania.
-Langhorne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Langhorne was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Langhorne home prices are not only among the most expensive in Pennsylvania, but Langhorne real estate also consistently ranks among the most expensive in America.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Langhorne is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Langhorne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Langhorne are a mix of both white- and blue-collar jobs.
 Overall, Langhorne is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Langhorne who work in management occupations (11.56%), sales jobs (11.02%), and office and administrative support (8.57%).
+There are especially a lot of people living in Langhorne who work in sales jobs (10.87%), management occupations (10.87%), and teaching (9.22%).

 The most common language spoken in Langhorne is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Slavic languages.